Metal Matrix Composites

 Important SiC powder characteristics include particle size, particle size distribution, morphology, purity, surface chemistry, density, and lot-to-lot consistency.
 These variables can affect flowability, packing, dispersion, part density, reactivity, and matrix compatibility.

 In SiC-reinforced metal-based MMCs, silicon carbide is typically evaluated as a ceramic reinforcement within a metal matrix.
-In SiC-rich systems such as AlSiC or CuSiC, the composite may use a larger ceramic phase combined with aluminum, copper, or another metal phase to support thermal management and dimensional control requirements.
+In SiC-rich systems such as aluminum silicon carbide (Al/SiC) or copper silicon carbide (CuSiC), the composite may use a larger ceramic phase combined with aluminum, copper, or another metal phase to support thermal management and dimensional control requirements.

 • Can boron carbide be used in metal matrix composites?

-Boron carbide is essential for MMC systems where neutron absorption is relevant or required.
-Boron carbide can also be evaluated where extreme hardness and chemical inertness are relevant.
+Boron carbide can be evaluated for MMC systems where neutron absorption, extreme hardness, and chemical inertness are relevant.

-• Can Washington Mills recommend an MMC formulation?
+• Can Washington Mills support MMC powder selection?

 Washington Mills can help evaluate ceramic powder and fused mineral options based on target properties, particle requirements, matrix compatibility, and production needs.
 Final formulation, processing conditions, and application qualification should be validated by the MMC producer or end-use engineering team.